Cuberick-Orion/CIRPLANT/DOWNLOAD.md

 >Note: This version is re-trained.
 Values differ slightly compared to the paper version due to randomness.

->We limit the number of training epoches to 300.
+>We limit the number of training epochs to 300.
 However, continuing training will slightly increase the performance.

 #### How-To